 Technical Details

-2) Drive one row pin active at a time (e.g., set it LOW while others remain HIGH or high-impedance).
+2) Drive one row active at a time (for example, pull the row LOW while other rows remain HIGH or high-impedance depending on your method).

-4) Repeat for each row to identify the pressed key.
+4) Repeat for each row at a steady scan rate.

 Specifications